Farm 2 School

 Farm to school is a win across the board for students, school staff, parents, communities, farmers and food producers.
-Learn more about the many benefits of farm to school at farmtoschool.org; and additional economic benefits in the Economic Impacts of Farm to School report.
+Learn more about the many benefits of farm to school at farmtoschool.org.

 Farm to school enriches the connection communities have with fresh, healthy food and local food producers by changing food purchasing and education practices at schools and early care and education settings.
 Students gain access to healthy, local foods as well as education opportunities such as school gardens, cooking lessons and farm field trips.
 Farm to school empowers students and their families to make informed food choices while strengthening the local economy and contributing to vibrant communities.